paulscherrerinstitute/std_daq_service/std_daq_client/README.md

 your DAQ integrator to find out this address.

 ### Redis interface
 System state is available also on Redis in the form of Redis Streams.
-The stream name prefix is the system-wide unique identifier for sources - detector_name.
+Each Redis instance represents a DAQ instance.
 Contact your DAQ integrator to find out the host and port on which Redis is running - generally this should be the same network interface as the REST api, on the default Redis port.
-You can see the currently deployed detector_name with the **get\_config** command.

 Currently available streams: